 - Contributing to the development of St. Joseph, Paw Paw, Dowagiac, and Galien River watershed plans

 - Implement the plans and Pokagon Band water resources goals via restoration projects, monitoring, education, and partnerships.

 - Review and assess current ordinances and regulations

-- Assist with creation of water protection related ordinances and regulations
+- Assist with the creation of water protection-related ordinances and regulations

 - Develop water quality standards that are federally recognized and meet Pokagon Band's water resources needs